The Image of the Gassner Representation of the Pure Braid Subgroup has Pairwise Free Generators

 \begin{proof} Certainly the Gassner representation is faithful on $F_{n-1}$ if it is so on $P_n$.
 Thus, it suffices to show the converse, which we do using \Cref{lem:faith-redux}.
 Since $F_{n-1}$ is normal, being that it is the kernel of a homomorphism in the split exact sequence

 and because $F_{n-1}$ is non-trivial and non-central in $P_n$, we need only prove that the Gassner representation is faithful on $Z(P_n)$. \\ \\ Since any braid in $Z(P_n)$ must have an image that is central in $GL_n(L_n)$, the image must be scalar.
-Using \Cref{lem:zpn=zbn}, Corollary 2.3, and the fact that $cb$ and $\det$ are homomorphisms, we obtain
+Using \Cref{lem:zpn=zbn} and Corollary 2.3, we obtain

 so that $cb(\sigma)$ has infinite order.
-Since $Z(B_n)=Z(P_n)$ and $\sigma$ generates the former, $cb$ must be faithful on the latter.
-By \Cref{lem:cb-xpl}, $cb$ is the same as the Gassner representation and this completes the proof. \end{proof}
+Since $Z(B_n)=Z(P_n)$ and $\sigma$ generates the former, $CB$ must be faithful on the latter.
+By \Cref{lem:cb-xpl}, $CB$ is the same as the Gassner representation and this completes the proof. \end{proof}